Michigan Instruction Booklet for Financial Institutions

 Historical Past-Year Versions of Michigan Form 4599

-We have a total of ten past-year versions of Form 4599 in the TaxFormFinder archives, including for the previous tax year.
+We have a total of eleven past-year versions of Form 4599 in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here:

 4599, 2019 Michigan Business Tax Forms and Instructions for Financial Institutions